 Ayutthaya is home to tens of ancient temples and palaces.
 Given that normally tourists don't have more than a few hours in the city, we'll focus on the 4 must-see temples.

-- Wat Maha That: dating from the end of the 14th century, the Buddha's head trapped between the roots of a tree make this temple the most famous in Ayutthaya.
+- Wat Maha That: dating from the end of the 14th century, the Buddha's head trapped between the roots of a tree makes this temple the most famous in Ayutthaya.

-- Wat Chai Watt Hanaram: built in the beginning of the 17th century, this temple has a 35-metre central tower built in the khmer style, and four smaller pagodas around it.
+- Wat Chai Watt Hanaram: built in the beginning of the 17th century, this temple has a 35-meter central tower built in the Khmer style and four smaller pagodas around it.
 Historians class this temple as the most influential structure in Thai Buddhism.

 - Wat Phra Si Sanphet: found in the gardens of the ancient palace, this temple was only used for royal ceremonies and as home to the Buddha's relics.
 It's believed that its three chedis (stupas) were built to hold the ashes of the three kings of that period.

-- Wat Yai Chai Mongkhon: Founded in 1357 by Buddhist monks taught in Sri Lanka, this still-functioning temple is well known for its seven-metre long statue of the reclining buddha.
+- Wat Yai Chai Mongkhon: Founded in 1357 by Buddhist monks taught in Sri Lanka, this still-functioning temple is well known for its 7-meter-long statue of the reclining Buddha.
 It's thought that this temple may pre-date the Ayutthaya kingdom.